wuzzeb/vscode-markdown-zotero/README.md

   will show the title, authors, and abstract.

 - Bibliography information on hover.
-When you hover the mouse over a citation such as `[@somesitekey]`, zotero and better-bibtex render a bibliography entry (currently in the american-chemical-society style) which contains the authors, title, journal, etc. and shows that in a hover tooltip.
+When you hover the mouse over a citation such as `[@somecitekey]`, a bibliography entry (currently in the american-chemical-society style) which contains the authors, title, journal, etc. is rendered and shown in a hover tooltip.